binguimath/binguimath.github.io/Course_2023_Analysis.md

 ## Chinese lecture notes taken in the former semesters

+These notes are written by students taking my class in 2022 Fall and 2023 Spring.

 - [Analysis I](Files/2022_Analysis_I_CH.pdf) taken by Yi Li (李颐) in 2022 Fall.